---->

 gravitation behaviour is substantial, so that producing one simple

-theory to cover both is a substantial problem.
+theory to cover both is a substantial problem to any physics.
 Hence magnetism

 gravity involves only one simple attraction affect.
 Gravity being